 - Name the template and provide a label if desired

-- Add the actions, who you want to assign them to, and when you want them to occur.
+- Add the subactions, assignees, days, and durations.
 It will look something like the below.
-You cannot add subactions onto your action templates yet, but it is something we will be adding soon.
+You cannot add further levels of subactions onto your action templates yet, but it is something we will be adding soon!

-Then you just save the action template and you are done!
+Then you just save the action template and you're done!

-You can also create an action template straight from an action card, using the 'Save as action template' option underneath the 3 dots on the right:
+You can also create an action template straight from an action card, using the 'Save as template' option underneath the More menu on the right:

 We will refer to the image above for the examples below